shahmilav/carbonfiber-dots/README.md

 * config folder [here](./nvim)

 ### Yabai & skhd
 These two are grouped together since they work as one.
 SKHD is the hotkey daemon, yabai is the window manager.
-The config(s) is very simplistic but it works well.
+The config(s) are very simplistic but it works well.

 **Note that I have not disabled SIP for yabai.**